Israel charges four women with spying for Iran | DW | 12.01.2022

 While a court order banned the release of the women's names, the Shin Bet said, "Iranian intelligence agents make extensive use of the Internet, and there has been a rise recently in these kinds of approaches to Israeli citizens."

-Israel sees its largest security threats from Iran and its numerous proxies in the region.
+Israel sees its largest security threats from Iran and the country'snumerous proxies in the region.

 ar/sms (AP, dpa, Reuters)